Tag Archives: Young adult fiction

 The day was warm, but as I packed books and loaded the car for my trip, it didn’t take long for me to start sweating uncomfortably.
 While travelling to the city where that event was being held, I watched the external temperature climb on the car thermometer through some regions, hitting the Queensland-typical heights our state is known for during this spring to summer transition season.
 That’s when we usually see our most spectacular storms, which you’ll also read about in Replicate, given it’s set in the lead up to Christmas and through into the New Year.

-In that moment I had a flash back to a day in December, all but ten years ago.
-It had been a comparable season and I was at the midpoint of the Replicate manuscript, pressing towards a completion deadline.
+In that moment I had a flash back to a day in late December, all but ten years ago.
+It had been a hot season and I was at the midpoint of the Replicate manuscript, pressing towards a completion deadline.
 I was sitting in a chair, sweat beading down my body, wetting my clothing and chair seat.
 The temperature was hovering around 43/44 degrees Celsius (109.4 to 111.2 Fahrenheit for the Americans out there).
 There was no air-conditioning where I was writing, and barely a breeze.
 I’d spent some days wrangling with Blaine and Jett, writing out their ‘bromance adventure’ to the Sunshine Coast.
 Five thousand words later, after letting them lead the related scenes, we were no closer to the pivot point that would catalyse the next part of the story.

 I tried many different versions of that scene sequence until, finally, I realised there was only one thing that would back Blaine into such a tight a corner to make him resolved enough to enact the plan critical to hitting the remaining plots points and reaching the story resolution, within my target word count.
 And it was not an option I really wanted to entertain.
 (Many of you know what I’m talking about …)